Frequently Asked Questions

 What else can I do on the island?

-• Beach and coastal hike at Lavena
+• Beach and coastal hikes at Lavena

-• Visit marine park at Waitbu
+• Visiting the marine park at Waitabu

 • Bird watching